 Parser: The Parser is responsible for the initial parsing of the outside input.
 This typically consists of Network Policy Parser, Network Config Parser and Network Forwarding Rule Parser (though other parser can also be included).

-Network Policy Parser: The Network Policy Parser takes the upstream output of the User-defined Policy as input and constructs the User-defined Policy as the five-tuple described in Clause 4.3.1.
+Network Policy Parser: The Network Policy Parser takes the upstream output of the User-defined Policy as input and constructs the User-defined Policy as the five-tuple described in clause 4.3.1.

 Network Config Parser: The Network Config Parser reads network topology and configuration information from the data plane for use by the Model Builder.

 Network Forwarding Rule Parser: The Network Forwarding Rule Parser takes the arrived forwarding rules or the returned Self-Changes as input and converts them into a specific format to the Model Updater.